Zinaida-Razinkova-zz/Synth/README.md

 Run project on local computer:

 - Clone this repository.
-- On the status bar panel, click Go Live.
+- Сlick Go Live оn the status bar panel.
 - Or open index.html using a browser.